 I was a recent John Simon Guggenheim Memorial Foundation Fellow (2019-2020).
 My work has also been supported by fellowships and grants from the National Endowment for the Humanities (including a 2014-2015 NEH Fellowship), the Institute for Advanced Studies in the Humanities at the University of Edinburgh, Seed Box Environmental Humanities Collaboratory at Linköping University in Sweden, the Mellon Foundation, the American Philosophical Society, the Library Company of Philadelphia, the Huntington Library, the John Carter Brown Library, the Bibliographical Society of America, the Newberry Library, the National Humanities Center, and the American Antiquarian Society, in which I was elected to membership in 2013.
 In July, 2014 I participated in the 38th Voyage of the Charles W. Morgan, the world's last surviving wooden whaleship, and in July 2019 I joined the Northwest Passage Project, an Arctic expedition tracking climate change.
 A documentary, Frozen Obsession, was made of the expedition, for which I served as Arctic historian.
 I ventured to Antarctica with Albatros Expeditions, and traveled to the International Territory of Svalbard in October 2022 with The Arctic Circle residency program.

-I am at work on two new book projects: Polar Erratics: In and Out of Place in the Polar Zones, about the temporalities of polar humanities scholarship, and Castaways, a meditation on "female Robinson Crusoes."
+I am at work on two new book projects: Polar Erratics: In and Out of Place in the Arctic and Antarctica, about the temporalities of polar humanities scholarship, and Castaways, a meditation on "female Robinson Crusoes."
 In December, 2021 I reached the semifinals of the first-ever Jeopardy!
 Professors Tournament.